umutcanekinci/programming-and-problem-solving/readme.md

 # Programming and Problem Solving Course Materials

-This repository contains all the materials I worked on during the **Programming and Problem Solving** course.
+This repository contains all the materials I worked on during the **Programming and Problem Solving** course, a lecture from my university.
 It includes my solutions to self-study questions, lab assignments, graded assignments, lecture notes, and exam solutions.
 The content is structured to reflect my learning journey and progress in mastering the **C programming language**.

 ---
 ## 📂 Repository Structure